De Hoop Nature Reserve: Vegetation

 The vegetation De Hoop Nature Reserve is part of the world's smallest and most threatened plant kingdom, known as the Cape Floral Kingdom.
 The reserve also contains one of the largest areas of the rare lowland fynbos.

 Animals

 De Hoop is haven for both terrestrial and marine animals.
 Numerous species inhabit these habitats.
 The reserve has a total of 86 mammal species.
 These include the rare bontebok and Cape mountain zebra, eland, grey rhebok, chacma baboon, yellow mongoose and caracal.
 Leopard, although rare, are also found in the reserve.

 The waters within the De Hoop Reserve support good populations of marine mammals such as dolphins and seals.
 The bays of De Hoop are the breeding grounds for southern right whales.
 The marine protected area of the reserve has a total of 250 species of fish.

 Birds

 De Hoop supports a large number of resident and migratory bird species.
 The reserve's total bird species count is 260.
 Several water birds breed in the reserve.
-The reserve is also home to the only remaining breeding colony of the rare Cape vulture.
+The reserve is also home to the only remaining breeding colony in the Western Cape of the rare Cape vulture.